 But the requests kept coming, and, as I have long said, I do not write recipes for me, I write recipes for you.
 So I went on Craigslist and found a barely-used Power Pressure Cooker XL for $50 (and a 90-minute drive to Louisville).
 I have also heard great things about the quite similar Instant Pot.

-Accordingly, I have been working on pressure cooker recipes.
+pressure cooker recipes.
 There has been a modest learning curve, but not too steep.
 Here are some things I have learned:

 There are many similarities between pressure cookers and slow cookers (indeed, the modern electronic pressure cookers can be used as slow cookers, as well).
 Both don't do everything but do what they can do quite well.
 Both can only turn out moist foods, nothing crisp or crunchy.
 Both can, if misused, turn out meat that is not just tender but falling apart.
 This is sometimes what you're looking for, but not always.
 The big difference, of course, is the time factor: While slow cookers slow down the cooking process, pressure cookers speed it up.